 The Board of Trustees:

-Keith Webster – Vice Chairman
+Keith Webster – Acting Chairman

 Jen Richardson BA (Hons) ACA FCCA DChA – Company Secretary and Treasurer